microfleet/core/packages/core/docs/recipes/authentication.md

 #### Define strategy

-Define function `demo`, she will serve as auth middleware.
-We can check request credentials and identify user.
-Function accepts request argument and return user credentials.
+Define `demo` function, it will serve as an auth middleware.
+Inside of it we can check request credentials and identify the user.
+Let this function accept request as an argument and return user credentials.

 ```js
 function demo(request) {